loynin/Finding-Lane-Line/writeup_template.md

-### 2. There is potential shortcomings with this current pipeline.
-On the output video from the processing, the
+### 2. There is potential shortcomings with this current pipeline
-annotation on the lane line is shaking.
+There is potential shortcomings with this current pipeline.
+On the output video from the processing, the annotation on the lane line is shaking.
 Another shortcoming could be on the different light condition of the road, the program will get error.

-### 3. Suggest possible improvements to your pipeline
+### 3. Improvement

 A possible improvement would be to adapt to all the light condition on the road.
 The program should be flexible enough to adapt to all condition of the light on the road.